Rakly3/aider/docs/ctags.md

 when we ask it to accomplish a coding task.
 Specifically, we need to:

-  - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate new code that respects and utilizes existing abstractions.
+  - Help GPT understand the overall codebase, so that it can decipher the meaning of code with complex dependencies and generate new code that respects and utilizes existing abstractions.
   - Convey all of this "code context" to GPT in an efficient manner that fits within the 8k-token context window.